The Kashmir Conflict-

 necessity” is an essential factor driving people’s movement and uniting them in

-a place of work regardless of colour, culture, faith and gender.
+a place of work regardless of color, culture, faith and gender.
 Therefore

-everyone have to learn to work and live with his or her neighbour regardless of
+everyone have to learn to work and live with his or her neighbor regardless of

 variations and denominations of different of origins.
 Though, in history, there